• Skip to primary navigation

 3. Bake with pulp

 Another way to use juice pulp is to incorporate it into baked goods.
-Carrot pulp, for example, can be used to make delicious carrot cake, juice pulp muffins, veggie pulp crackers, vegetable pulp savory muffins, or fiber-rich pulp bread.
+Carrot pulp, for example, can be used to make delicious carrot cake, juice pulp muffins, veggie pulp crackers, vegetable pulp savory muffins, or fiber-rich pulp bread like plum juice when made with a juicer.
 Similarly, apple pulp can be used in apple crisp, pie, or sauce.
 Juice pulp can also be added to pancake batter or oatmeal for added fiber and nutrition.

 Check out this great quick bread recipe for juice pulp bread.